KULA COMMUNITY WATERSHED ALLIANCE

 Anne Rillero

-Each member of our leadership Council is a fire survivor living or working in the Kula burn zone.
+Each member of our board is a former Neighborhood Council member – a fire affected landowner living or working in the Kula burn zone.
 All have committed to restoring the lands they tend back to a more resilient native habitat, and are committed to steering the strategies of the Kula Community Watershed Alliance as stewards of its resources.
+We are so grateful for these thoughtful and engaged volunteers leading the way!

 Advisors